A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: THE SET-UP

-Our goal is to design the control protocol $u_i(t)$ in (\ref{equ: dynamics}) so that the polynomial disturbance in (\ref{equ: disturbance}) is rejected, while ensuring non-amplification of the residual disturbance $w_i(t)$ -- this is captured via a scalability property, see Section \ref{sec:control_goal} for the rigorous definition and statement of the control goal.
-To do so, we propose the multiplex network architecture schematically shown in Figure \ref{fig:multiplex_network}.
+As we shall see, with our main results, we give sufficient conditions guaranteeing: (i) tracking of a desired reference; (ii) rejection of the $\bar{d}_i(t)$'s in \Cref{equ: disturbance}; (iii) non-amplification of the $w_i(t)$'s, which do not need to be polynomials for our results to hold.
+These properties are all captured by the notion of scalability (see Section III-\ref{sec:control_goal} for the rigorous definition).
+To fulfill such a property, we propose the use of the multiplex architecture schematically shown in \Cref{fig:multiplex_network}.
 In such a figure, the network system is in layer $0$ and the multiplex layers (i.e. layer $1,\ldots,m$) concur to build up the control protocol.
 This is of the form: